pkgcore/pkgcheck/README.rst

 - git_: supports historical queries for git-based repos and commit-related checks
 - requests_: supports various network-related checks
 - Gentoo-PerlMod-Version_: supports Perl package version checks
+- tree-sitter-bash_: used in checks that inspect the CST of ebuilds and eclasess.
+Must be language version >= 13.

 Installing
 ==========